jharter1/hashi_homelab/README.md

 # HashiCorp Homelab on Proxmox

 A production-ready infrastructure-as-code solution for deploying containerized workloads on Proxmox VE using HashiCorp Nomad.
-Build VM templates with Packer, deploy clusters with Terraform, and run services at scale.
+Build VM templates with Packer, deploy clusters with Terraform, configure with Ansible, and run services at scale.

 > **⚠️ SECURITY NOTICE**: This project is designed for homelab and development environments.
 For production use, implement proper secrets management, mTLS, and security hardening.